 If you love car shows, then you likely already know and love The Grand Tour.
 Created and hosted by the original hosts of BBC’s long-running Top Gear series, this series shows Jeremy Clarkson, Richard Hammond and James May test driving lots of cool modern cars.
 It also has the three hosts traveling all over the world in all sorts of vehicles.
 Even if you are not a car nut, The Grand Tour has plenty to check out in these adventure segments.

-Three seasons of The Grand Tour are available now on Amazon Prime Video.
-A fourth season is due in 2020, and thankfully, the show will ditch a lot of its Top Gear-like features like having a studio audience and track time segments and will concentrate on what it does best, road trips and adventures across the globe.
+Four seasons of The Grand Tour are available now on Amazon Prime Video.
+In the fourth season, the show ditches a lot of its Top Gear-like features like having a studio audience and track time segments and concentrates on what it does best: road trips and adventures across the globe.